Appdynamics/AppD-Spreeapp/README.md

-# AppDynmaics Spree Commerce Application Instrumentation
+# AppDynamics Spree Commerce Application Instrumentation

 Containerized instrumentation of the Spree Commerce application using AppDynamics